department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 ### A user takes an action on the task

-Selecting "Convert heraing to video" on the task will present the user with a simple confirmation modal, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).
+Selecting "Convert hearing to video" on the task will present the user with a simple confirmation modal, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).

 Selecting "Convert hearing to virtual" on the task will present the user with a confirmation form, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).
 That form will have a text area field for notes, and a submission button.